TORRESDESIGN/100-days-of-code/log.md

 **Link to Project:** [FreeCodeCamp](https://www.freecodecamp.org/torresdesign)

-**Today's Progress:** I started on a new alogrithm today, wrote down my steps and competed the code, but their seems to be a lack of clear instructions/request for the objective.
+**Today's Progress:** I started on a new alogrithm today, wrote down my steps and competed the code, but there seems to be a lack of clear instructions/request for the objective.
 Here's my progress:
 ```
 <script>
 function truncateString(str, num) {